ZupIT/horusec-docs/content/en/tutorials/how-to-add-tools-using-horusec-engine.md

 ---
 title: How to add tools using Horusec-engine?
 weight: 27
+description: You will find here how to add existing images to Horusec.
 ---

 Horusec also allows you to add tools using its own engine \([**Horusec-engine**](https://github.com/ZupIT/horusec-engine)\) to your stack.
 To do so, follow the steps: